icebreakerone/ib1-technical-docs/docs/metadata.md

 : The URL of a Scheme Catalog Requirements Document in the Scheme Registry.
 Most metadata files will include this field.

 `ib1:access`
-: A list of `ib1:AccessRule` bnodes which specify the Groups of participants which may access th
+: A list of [`ib1:AccessRule`] [Access Control and Capability Grant Language](access_control_specification.md bnodes which specify Groups of participants which may access this data, and the Licence under which they can access it.

 ## Data Service metadata fields